MayeHunt/VivyGAN/README.md

 This repo contains the steps taken for dataset preprocessing, the model training and testing, and prototypes for the [VivyGAN API](https://github.com/MayeHunt/VivyGAN_API).

 ## Explanation of Files
+The prefix of each file denotes what it is used for.

 ### Preprocessing